darrenmessenger/simon-game/README.md

 The HTML and CSS code used on this project has been tested using The [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input) and The [W3C Markup Validation Service](https://validator.w3.org/#validate_by_input).

+The project has been tested on Google Chrome (desktop and mobile versions), Mozilla Firefox and Microsoft Edge.

 Every other aspect of the site has been tested as described below.

 ### Responsive Testing